thementat42/Manganese/docs/01_variables_and_types.md

 Pointers store memory addresses -- dereferencing a pointer accesses the value at that memory address.

-### === Using `const` in pointer declarations
+### === Using `mut` in pointer declarations

-In a pointer declaration, `const` can be used in two ways:
+In a pointer declaration, `mut` can be used in two ways:

-- `const <variable name> : ptr <type>`: creates a pointer which cannot be moved (i.e., cannot be changed to point to another memory address).
+- `let mut <variable name> : ptr <type>`: creates a pointer which can be moved (i.e., can be changed to point to another memory address).
 The underlying value can still be modified.
-This can be read as "a constant named `<variable name>` which is a pointer to a `<type>`"
+This can be read as "a mutable variable named `<variable name>` which is a pointer to a `<type>`"
-- `let <variable name> : ptr const <type>`: creates a pointer which cannot be used to modify the value it points to, but can be moved to point to another memory address.
-This can be read as "a variable named `<variable name>` which is a pointer to a constant `<type>`"
+- `let <variable name> : ptr mut <type>`: creates a pointer which can be used to modify the value it points to, but cannot be moved to point to another memory address.
+This can be read as "a constant named `<variable name>` which is a pointer to a mutable `<type>`"

-Combining these two (`const <variable name> : ptr const <type>`) creates a pointer variable which can neither be reassigned nor used to modify its underlying value.
+Combining these two (`let mut <variable name> : ptr mut <type>`) creates a pointer variable which can be reassigned and used to modify its underlying value.
+By default (without `mut`), neither of these is possible (i.e., pointers cannot be moved and cannot be used to modify their underlying memory)

 For more information on Manganese's memory management system, see the [memory documentation](/docs/10_memory_management.md).